canonical/ubuntu-cloud-docs/oracle/oracle-how-to/deploy-oke-nodes-using-ubuntu-images.rst

 -------------------------------------

 The following steps on creating nodes assumes you have an existing OKE cluster on Oracle Cloud, but it is not required to have existing nodes.
 If you don't have an OKE cluster prepared then Oracle's documentation for `creating a cluster`_ is a good place to start.

-When creating nodes, the :guilabel:`Launch mode` is an option to configure.
-The suggested configurations are :guilabel:`PARAVIRTUALIZED` for virtual nodes and :guilabel:`NATIVE` for bare-metal nodes.

 Create managed OKE nodes with Ubuntu
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~